bruceyo/bruceyo.github.io/content/publication/pr2021skeleton/index.md

   - Keith C. C. Chan
   - Qintai Yang
   - Xiaoying Wang
-publication: Pattern Recognition
+publication: ""
-publication_short: ""
+publication_short: In *Pattern Recognition*
 abstract: Human action evaluation (HAE) involves judgments about the abnormality and quality of human actions.
 If performed effectively, HAE based on skeleton data can be used to monitor the outcomes of behavioral therapies for